 Which appeals can you support?

-Funds donated to the Beatson Pebble Appeal can be directed to any of the following areas;
+Funds donated to the Beatson Pebble Appeal can be directed to any of the following areas:

 The Beatson Pebble Appeal

+The Beatson Pebble Appeal supports all of the cancer research projects at the Wolfson Wohl Cancer Research Centre.
 Thanks to the generosity of Beatson Pebble Appeal supporters, and following a successful £10 million fundraising campaign, the Wolfson Wohl Cancer Research Centre was officially opened on 1 May 2014.
 This cutting-edge research Centre supports existing research and care facilities throughout Glasgow and helps to translate basic science into life-changing treatments for cancer patients.

 Scientists at the Wolfson Wohl Centre are currently working on ground-breaking research projects that will transform the way patients with cancer are treated.
 Glasgow is leading the way in developing new precision medicine techniques which aim to treat patients earlier and more effectively.
 Continued charitable donations will help us to recruit and retain world-leading scientists and fund vital pieces of equipment and technology.